-When you are practicing muay thai, you can use elbows, leg trapping, and upper body grappling (clinching), which is no allowed for kickboxing.
+When you are practising muay thai, you can use elbows, leg trapping, and upper body grappling (clinching), which is no allowed for kickboxing.

-Kickboxing refers to full-contact fighting using kicking, and punching.
-It is not a specific martial arts style, and kickboxers come from various backgrounds, such as boxing, taekwondo, karate, etc. In a kickboxing match, there is often two different martial arts skill-sets competing against each other.
-Sometimes that will include a thai boxer (muay thai fighter) competing against another martial artist under the limitations of kickboxing rules.
+Kickboxing refers to full-contact fighting using kicking and punching.
+It is not a specific martial arts style, and kickboxers come from various backgrounds, such as boxing, taekwondo, karate, etc. In a kickboxing match, there are often two different martial arts skill-sets competing against each other.
+Sometimes that will include a Thai boxer (Muay Thai fighter) competing against another martial artist under the limitations of kickboxing rules.

 Kickboxing is has a strong boxing influence where you actively use your hands and kicks in combinations, incorporating different angles and movements.
 Muay Thai, on the other hand, relies on the precise timing of hits, before going in for the kill with rapid and powerful attacks.

 There is also a lot of spirituality involved when it comes to Muay Thai.
 It is the national sport of Thailand with deep Buddhist roots.
 Muay Thai incorporates many practices and traditions of the country’s culture.
 For example, you might have seen fighters wear a headpiece.
 This is called a “Mongkon,” which is supposed to bring luck and protection to the person wearing it.
 Some fighters also start with a ceremonial dance, or a “Ram Muay” to pay homage to their trainers, teachers and family.
 Both Muay Thai fighters and kickboxers wear “Muay Thai Shorts,” but kickboxers sometimes wear long pants, Karate Gi pants, and MMA shorts.